Inspiring and developing excellence in Acquisition leaders (IDEAL)

 - Verification of Applicant/Supervisor Data.
 Validate your email address and your supervisor’s information; check the boxes if your email address and supervisor’s information is correct.

 - Acquisition Career Record Brief (ACRB).
 Ensure your ACRB is updated and correct prior to submission of application.
 Confirm that your ACRB is accurate by checking the provided box.
 Applicants may update and correct specific fields of their ACRB using the edit functions within CAPPMIS.
-For areas in the ACRB that cannot be changed by the applicant, please request assistance from the USAASC Help Desk by clicking “Help Request” within CAPPMIS and submitting an online request; you may also call the Help Desk at (703) 664-5740.
+For areas in the ACRB that cannot be changed by the applicant, please request assistance from the USAASC Help Desk by clicking “Help Request” within CAMP / CAPPMIS and submitting an online request.

 - Resume.
 Upload your resume in PDF format.
 Please use 12 point Times New Roman with a 1 inch margin and a maximum of 3 pages.
 Be sure to address positions that highlight your leadership capabilities.
 Applicants should also highlight their qualities and strengths instead of listing responsibilities.
 Ensure experience descriptions and dates match those in the ACRB.
 For a resume template, visit https://asc.army.mil/web/career-development/programs/best-practices/.

 - Senior Rater Potential Evaluation (SRPE).
 Ensure that your most recent SRPE is in the system.
-Your most recent SRPE must have an end date within one year of this announcement closing date and must be completed by your Senior Rater by the closing date or your application will not be reviewed by the Board.
-Failure to have a completed/finalized SRPE in the CAPPMIS system at the time of announcement closing will result in the applicant being declared ineligible and the application will not be provided to the Board for consideration.
-The SRPE is required of all applicants, including those who are GS-11 (or broadband equivalent to GS-11).
+Your most recent SRPE should have an end date of 30 September 2018.
+Failure to have a current completed/finalized SRPE in the CAPPMIS system at the time of announcement closing will result in the applicant being declared ineligible and the application will not be provided to the Board for consideration.
 All applicants are advised to engage early with their supervisors to ensure that a SRPE is complete/finalized in time to apply for the IDEAL program.
 For more information about the SRPE, log into CAMP (https://rda.altess.army.mil/camp/), click on CAPPMIS, and then click on the SRPE tab.

 The Army DACM Office will administer a Board to review and rate eligible applications.
-The DACM will make final selections and the IDEAL program manager will notify all candidates of the status of their applications.
+The DACM will make final selections and slate the selectees to one of the two cohorts.
+The IDEAL program manager will notify all candidates of the status of their applications.